gvwilson/thirdbit/src/fiction/iffy/index.md

 and watched the Marines unpack and assemble their gear with the speed and skill of the inducted.
-She wondered how Honesty was doing—was de still derself, or was de struggling right at that very moment to make sense of the reflexes and attitudes of some long-gone soldier?
+She wondered how Honesty was doing—was de still derself, or was de struggling at that very moment to make sense of the reflexes and attitudes of some long-gone soldier?
+Would she,
+when her time came?

 By the time Aunt Naggie joined her a portable railgun squatted beside a pair of steel-gray capacitors, its empty packing case serving as an improvised bench for the Marines.
 Half a dozen rocket lances stood ready on slender posts like flamingoes from Iffy's bird book.
-Drones the size of seagulls patrolled overhead, making the actual seagulls squawk in protest.
+Drones the size of gulls patrolled overhead, making the actual gulls squawk in protest.

 "Don't fret,"
 Aunt Naggie said gently as Iffy scraped the paint on the taffrail with her thumbnail.